 A misguided pastor once preached a message titled; There is No Such Thing as Hope.
 His theory was that we must have faith.
 “Faith is to be sought after with everything in us.
 Hope is futile.
 It is faith that moves mountains,” he blustered, “not hope.”
 While it is true, faith is the drive that ultimately fuels our endeavors; hope is the spark that ignites faith’s flames.
 How can we remain assured that we will receive our desires without the seed of hope from which to build?

-Before every great work of art, before laying the foundation of a nation, before building a magnificent cathedral, before bringing a new life into the world, there is hope.
+Before every great work of art can begin, before laying the foundation of a nation, before building a magnificent cathedral, before bringing a new life into the world, there is hope.
 Hope is the underpinning of every great enterprise.
 Our dreams cannot exist without hope.
 Adversity challenges every endeavor, every dream, and plan.
-We invest our finances, our time, our strength, commitment, and honor while adversity laughs at us, calling us foolish.
-Sadness grows into a lump in our throat, nearly choking the life out of us while we look to heaven and ask, “Why?”
+We invest our finances, our time, our strength, commitment, and honor while adversity laughs at us, mocks us, and calls us foolish.
+Sadness grows into a lump in our throat, choking the life out of us while we look to heaven and ask, “Why?”

 As we wipe our tears we peer across the horizon.
 Is that a cloud moving toward us?
 What can it be?
-How can we endure anything else?
-As the cloud travels closer, we can make out the towering red “H” on its chest against the blue backdrop of his suit.
+How can we endure another disappointment?
+The cloud moves closer, and we can makeout the towering red “H” on its chest against the blue backdrop of his suit.
 The crimson cape of promise ripples in the wind.
 Hope has arrived.
 Adversity must step aside as hope wraps its powerful arms around us, soothing us with words of promise.
-Hope fuels our faith and we can move on once again.
+Hope fuels our faith, and we can move forward once again.

 Our dreams, desires, and promises are there for the taking.
 We can change things.
 We can make a better world.
-Although adversity stands by, longing to destroy, hope steps up, ready to once again carry us back to our faith.
+Although adversity stands by, longing to destroy us, hope steps up, ready to carry us back once again to our faith.
 For those who will allow it, hope fans the flames of faith with the promise of a better tomorrow.